-If you have a design for a memorial, please share it with us.
-We can create a rendering of your own design and start working on perfecting a piece of art for generations to visit and cherish.
+If you have a design for a memorial boulder, please share it with us.
+We can create a detailed color rendering of the desired stone.

-The Materials used to sculpt this type of memorial are quarried in Squamish BC.
-The bronze fine art subjects are designed by a local sculpture and casted by a local Bronze works company.
+The Materials used to sculpt our artistic memorials are quarried in Squamish BC.
+The bronze fine art subjects are designed by local sculpture and cast by a local Bronze works company.

-The Local materials naturally look at home and blend in to the surroundings where the memorial is placed.
+As the materials are quarried locally, they naturally blend into the environment at the burial park.
 A meaningful testament to express one’s beliefs or interest with irreplaceable beauty.

 A Brief History of Green Burial

-At the same time, some of England’s most untouched and scenic natural landscapes were becoming prey by developers and being encroached upon by rapidly expanding development.
+At the same time, some of England’s most untouched and scenic natural landscapes were becoming prey by developers.
 Preservationists were seeking a way to preserve some of these natural areas.